DigitalOceanPHP/Client/README.md

 ```

+## Upgrading

+If you are upgrading from version 2.3 to 3.0, you can check out our [upgrading guide](UPGRADING.md).
+We highly recommend upgrading as soon as possible.

 ## Examples

 As of version 3.0, we will will automatically discover an HTTP client to use, from what you have available.
 Simply create a new DigitalOcean client, provide your access token, then you're good to go: